malishav/OSCOAP/draft-selander-ace-object-security.md

 The Sender/Recipient Key shall be derived using the Sender/Recipient ID concatenated with the label "Key", the Algorithm and the key\_length.
 The Sender/Recipient IV shall be derived using the Sender/Recipient ID concatenated with the label "IV", the Algorithm and the key\_length.

-With the mandatory OSCOAP algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}), key\_length for the keys is 128 bits and key\_length for the context IVs is 56 bits.
+For example, for the algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}), key\_length for the keys is 128 bits and key\_length for the context IVs is 56 bits.

 ### Sequence Numbers and Replay Window ###